awsclemj/Notes/AWS/Security_Specialty/Logging_Monitoring.md

   * Referer
   * User-Agent
 * Especially useful for static S3 websites, or if you have sensitive information in the bucket
+* Log Delivery group must be granted write access to the log bucket
+* Logging is **not** near real-time and are delivered on a best-effort basis
+  * Changes may take up to an hour to propagate

 #### CloudFront Access Logs
 * Create log files that contain detailed information about user requests